rocicorp/diff-server/doc/design.md

 ## P2P Database

-I think that consensus can also be determined in a purely peer-to-peer mode with no authoritative server.
-This would be interesting for peer-to-peer applications.
+It seems likely that this idea can be generalized to find consensus without an authoratative server, e.g., using RAFT or similar.
+This might be useful for P2P client-side applications.